-The dissertation is written in the 4th semester and concludes the degree course.
+The thesis is written in the 4th semester and concludes the degree course.
 Weighting: 30 ECTS c.
-Content of the dissertation
+Content of the MA-Thesis

-The dissertation is the final examination on the M.A. degree course and should show that the student has acquired the competences described in § 2 of the present curriculum.
+The thesis is the final examination on the M.A. degree course and should show that the student has acquired the competences described in § 2 of the present curriculum.

-This means that the dissertation should show amongst other things the student's ability independently to address and account for a subject-related issue in an accessible manner.
-This involves, among other things, students demonstrating their ability to define and solve a problem area and to employ the methods of the subject in a critical and independent way.
+This means that the thesis should demonstrate the student's ability independently to address and account for a subject-related issue in an accessible manner.
+This involves students demonstrating their ability to define and solve a problem area and to employ the methods of the subject in a critical and independent way.

-Students themselves choose the topic of their dissertation, which is worked on under the supervision of a teacher from the Centre for Middle East Studies.
+Students themselves choose the topic of their thesis, which is worked on under the supervision of a teacher from the Centre for Middle East Studies.
 The delimitation and formulation of the assignment are agreed between the student and the supervisor.

 d.
-Form of the dissertation
+Form of the MA-Thesis

-Once the topic for the dissertation has been established, both the student and the supervisor sign a dissertation contract with a deadline for submission of no more than 6 months.
-In conjunction with this a dissertation statement is completed and handed in to the secretariat according to the rules locally applicable.
+Once the topic for the thesis has been established, both the student and the supervisor sign a thesis contract with a deadline for submission of no more than 6 months.
+In conjunction with this a thesis statement is completed and handed in to the secretariat according to the rules locally applicable.

-In their dissertations students should demonstrate that they have acquired an in-depth understanding of the issue or issues that the dissertation addresses.
-The dissertation should contain theoretical, methodological and presentational considerations at a high level and demonstrate an overview of relevant subject-related literature in the area.
+In their thesis students should demonstrate that they have acquired an in-depth understanding of the issue or issues that the thesis addresses.
+The thesis should contain theoretical, methodological and presentational considerations at a high level and demonstrate an overview of relevant subject-related literature in the area.

-Taking account of the form of examination and the level of the current semester, emphasis is placed on the degree to which the students' performance lives up to the described aims and the degree to which students have a command of the general skills outlined in § 2.
+Taking account of the form of examination and the level of the current semester, emphasis is placed on the degree to which the students' performance lives up to the described aims and the degree to which students have a command of the general skills outlined in § 1, the focus in this subject being particularly on nos.
+1, 2, 3, 4, 5, 6, 8, 9, 10, 13 and 14.
 Grades are given in relation to the degree to which target aims are satisfied, as described in the provisions of the grading scale system.

+Examination form: MA-Thesis

-Examination form: MA Dissertation Length per student, dissertation: 60-100 pages.
+Length per student, thesis: 60-100 pages.
 Length per student, summary: 1-2 pages.

 Contribution from more than one student: Yes.
 Max.
 3 students.
 The contribution of each individual student must be identifiable.

 Language: As a rule in English Language of summary: English.

+Moderator: External

-Moderator: External Assessment: 7-grade scale The summary forms part of the total assessment of the dissertation.
+Assessment: 7-grade scale.
+The summary forms part of the total assessment of the thesis.
 The summary can, therefore, influence the grade positively or negatively.

-Weighting: 30 ECTS